AmitElia/Projects/Data Analysis/RNA-seq Analysis of COVID-19-Related Anosmia/README.md

 **Methods**
 The data was obtained from four human nasal tissue samples and was separated by either respiratory (Patients 1 and 4) or olfactory samples (Patients 2 and 3).
 10x Genomics sequencing was then performed on each sample.
 This produced a matrix file, a features file containing the list of genes, and a barcodes file.
 All three files were used in our pipeline and analysis.

 While performing single sequencing analysis on the data, I came across many obstacles with SPRING, the tool used in the paper.
 So, I switched to using Seurat to perform the same type of analysis on the same dataset.
-Ultimately, after performing our analysis, I came to the same conclusion as the findings in the paper, which was that ACE2 and TMPRSS2 were not expressed in the olfactory sensory neurons.
+Ultimately, after performing the analysis, I came to the same conclusion as the findings in the paper, which was that ACE2 and TMPRSS2 were not expressed in the olfactory sensory neurons.
 I also found that ACE2 and TMPRSS2 were primarily expressed in nasal epithelial cells, consistent with the results acquired from the paper.(Fig2)

 **Steps**
 - Quality Control - Loading the data, Filtering.